 All of our Masses are at the St. Patrick's Church/Chiesa di San Patrizio, Via Boncompagni, N. 31 (00187 Rome, Italy).

-Here is the link for the Mass for Tuesday of the Fourth Week of Lent, March 24, 2020:
+Here is our Mass for Monday of the Sixth Week of Easter, May 18, 2020:

 A “virtual” Collection Basket will be passed around before and after Mass.
 To all of our parishioners, alumni and friends, we make an appeal to contribute to our parish as you would if you were attending Mass.
 We need to pay our salaries, living expenses and ongoing taxes and this has become very difficult.
 We realize that we are not the only ones in need at this time, and that many of you are suffering with the closures and loss of income.
 So we appreciate anything you can offer to help.
 Please use this Paulist link https://www.paulist.org/helprome/ or go to the home page of our website www.stpatricksamericnarome.org and donate through Paypal, or send a bank transfer (bonifico) to our Chiesa di San Patrizio a Villa Ludovisi account at the credem bank: IT35D 03032 03201 01000 0005028.
 We are incredibly grateful to all of you who have donated so generously thus far.
 We appreciate this very much.

 And let us continue to pray for each other.

 (Our mailing address is: Paulist Fathers, Via Antonio Salandra 6, 00187 Rome, Italy).